AdaCore/gpr/doc/gpr_reference/source/gprbuild.rst

 ``-j``\ *num*
   Maximum number of actions to run in parallel. ``-j0`` uses one job per CPU core.
-GPRbuild2 automatically coordinates with a GNU make jobserver when one is present.
+If GPRbuild is invoked from a Makefile and the invoking make provides a jobserver, GPRbuild2 acquires job slots from it rather than running freely: ``-j`` then acts as an upper bound on the slots requested, with actual parallelism capped by what the jobserver makes available.

 ``-k``
   Keep executing independent actions after a failure.
 Actions that depend on